Hiroki-Maeda/ninwavelets/README.md

 This is a python package to generate 'Generalized Morse Wavelets'(GMW).
 And perform CWT based on GMW.

+# Why NinWavelets?
+- Use wavelets which is originally Frourier transformed
+    + Generalized Morse Wavelets, and so on.
+- Skipping FFT when perform CWT
+- Scalable

 # Install
 ```
 pip install git+https://github.com/uesseu/nin_wavelets